Remmoze/EEStuff/README.md

 | ---  | ---      | ----    | -----------
 | `1`  | `String` | Message | Error message.

--- If operation wasn't successful:
+-- If operation was successful:

-Recieve information about new friend.
+Recieves information about new friend.
 Documentation can be found [here](#friends-get)

 ### <a id="friends-block">"blockUserInvites"</a>